angular/angular/docs/GITHUB_PROCESS.md

 ## Voting phase

-To include the community in the feature request process, we open voting for 60 days.
-Anyone can cast a vote for the request with a thumbs-up (👍) reaction.
+To include the community in the feature request process, we open voting for a fixed length of time.
+Anyone can cast a vote for the request with a thumbs-up (👍) reaction on the original issue description.
 When a feature request reaches 20 or more upvotes, we formally consider the feature request.
 Alternatively, the bot closes the request.

+**For issues that are 60+ days old**: The voting phase is 20 days

+**For new issues**: The voting phase is 60 days

 ## Consideration phase

-If the feature request receives 20 or more votes, we verify the Angular team can afford to maintain the feature and whether it aligns with the long-term vision of Angular.
+If the feature request receives 20 or more thumbs-up (👍) votes on the original issue description (during the voting phase described above), we verify the Angular team can afford to maintain the feature and whether it aligns with the long-term vision of Angular.
 If the answers to both of these questions are yes, we prioritize the request, alternatively we close it with an explanation of our decision.

 ## Diagram